Multidistrict litigation: Cases

 One controversial aspect of MDLs is that the MDL statute does not grant the transferee court any discretion as to remand for trial, even when both courts would prefer to keep the case in the transferee court for trial.
 After all, by the time a case reaches the trial stage, the transferee has become intimately familiar with the issues, the parties, and their attorneys (because the transferee court will normally have decided one or more motions for summary judgment at that point), while the transferor court must spend time catching up on what happened while the case was away in the MDL.
+To reduce that burden on transferor courts, the Manual on Complex Litigation advises transferee courts to provide transferor courts with an order summarizing what has already happened and what issues remain for discovery and trial.

 The MDL statute had always been intended to cover only pretrial proceedings.
 But as soon as Section 1407 was enacted in 1968, federal courts began to hold that the transferee court had the power to transfer a case to itself for all purposes—including trial—a so-called "self-transfer".
 The JPML recognized the existence of the self-transfer procedure as early as 1972, and eventually endorsed that practice in its rules.
 In 1998, however, the U.S. Supreme Court brought self-transfers to a halt by ruling that the plain language of the MDL statute required remand back to the transferor for trial, and invalidated the JPML's rule.
-The primary exception to the rule against self-transfers is that the parties can voluntarily consent to keep a case in the transferee court for trial.
+The primary exception to the current interpretation of Section 1407 as prohibiting self-transfers is that the parties can voluntarily consent to keep a case in the transferee court for trial.

+Another controversial aspect of MDLs is whether they provide adequate protection of the rights of the parties (as contrasted against litigating each case on an individual basis).
+A 2021 University of Georgia School of Law survey of MDL plaintiffs found broad dissatisfaction with the quality of the legal representation they had received.
+According to the survey's organizers, it was the first-ever large-scale survey of MDL plaintiffs.
+More than 75 percent said they were not kept informed about developments in their case, and 60 percent said they did not entirely trust their lawyers to act in their best interests.
+The survey respondents also were critical of the lawyers' fees.